kopavel/KiCadLogicalSchemeSimulator/schemaParts/busDriver/README.md

 #### Mandatory parameters:

-- `size`- Pin amount in range [0…32] for each part as coma separated list.
+- `size`- Pin amount in range [0…32] for each part as a comma-separated list.

 #### Optional parameters: